FlashDrag/library-management-system/README.md

 </details>

 - #### Check Overdue borrowers
 The `Check Overdue borrowers` is a special feature that allows librarians to quickly identify borrowers who have overdue books.
 When the user selects this option, the app will search for all books in the `borrowed` worksheet that have a due date that is less than the current date.
-All found books will be sorted by the due date in <em>ascending order</em> and displayed to the user with the full information about the book, borrower name, borrow date, due date and row number in the `borrowed` worksheet.
+All found books will be sorted by the due date in <em>ascending order</em> and displayed to the user with the full information about books, borrower names, borrow dates, due dates and row numbers in the `borrowed` worksheet.
 This feature will help librarians stay on top of overdue books and ensures that borrowers are notified promptly to return the books they have borrowed.
 By using this command line interface, librarians will easily perform this check at any time, without having to manually sift through spreadsheet records.
 If there are no overdue books, the librarian will be notified.